PCB Material-(Selection requirement while designing the PCB)

 · Glass Transition Temperature (Tg)

-When a PCB substrate is exposed to high temperatures beyond a given threshold level, they tend to soften.
+When a PCB substrate is exposed to high temperatures beyond a given threshold level, it tends to soften.
 When the substrate is cooled, it gains the initial state it had before heating.
 Glass transition temperature is the range within which a substrate can be transformed from one form to the other.

 · The Coefficient Of Thermal Expansion (CTE)